pmotionf/mmc-cli/README.md

-# MCS CLI
+# MCL CLI

-> A command line interface to the PMF Motion Control Software.
+> A command line interface to the PMF Motion Control Library.

-This utility requires a dynamic library distribution from PMF in order to run.